validmind/validmind-library/docs/README.md

 ### `Makefile`

 - `make quarto-docs` — Generates Quarto Markdown from the Python API
-- Documentation repo: `make python-docs` — Clones this repo, copies the generated Quarto Markdown files over into the docs site source
+- `make python-docs` — In the documentation repo: Clones this repo, copies the generated Quarto Markdown files over into the docs site source

 ### GitHub actions

 - `.github/integration.yaml` and `.github/python.yaml` — Tests Quarto Markdown generation
 - `.github/quarto-docs.yaml` — New workflow to generate and commit Quarto docs
-- The workflow runs on `main` and `release-v1` branches while ignoring changes within `docs/`

 ### Jinja2 Templates